-4.1 The starting point for the consideration of the proposals are the announcements by the Government which followed the budget.
+4.1 The background for the consideration of the proposals is the announcements by the Government which followed the budget in 2011.
 Greg Clark's statement is particularly relevant in that it sets out the Government's key focus on economic growth and the role that the planning system must play in delivering this objective.
 The statement identified the positive approach that local authorities should adopt and importantly that it takes effect immediately.
 The statement reads as follows:-